 We need to scour because it’s very important to ensure all fibers are clean from oils, dirt and industrial processes.
 We need to mordant because we need to prepare the fiber to open up and receive the color dye.

-Now that you have gone through the scouring and the pre mordanted steps you need to extract the dye and dye your fabric or yarn
+Now that you have gone through the scouring and the mordanting steps you need to extract the dye from your natural dye.
+Let’s make homemade dyes!

 Step 3: Extracting the dye to create a dye bath